 The last Samsung models that had an IR blaster were the Galaxy S6 and the Galaxy Note 4.
 Since then, Samsung has ignored infra-red.
 And it does not look like the S10 range of phones will have this feature.

 Your Best Options For Phones With IR Blaster

-Who knows part of why Xiaomi and Huawei devices are selling so well (besides pricing) that those brands are now on the heels of Samsung?
+Who knows, part of why Xiaomi and Huawei devices are selling so well (besides pricing) might be that those brands are now on the heels of Samsung?
 What are the chances that having an IR blaster in key models could be a factor?
 After all, so many people around the world watch TV, play videos and play music on infra-red controlled home systems.

 - Join our WhatsApp Group, to be notified of the most important articles and deals,

 - Follow us on Instagram, Facebook, Twitter, and YouTube.

 Way back from the days of EPOC, Symbian, Palm, PocketPC/Windows Mobile, BlackBerry/BB10, webOS, Windows Phone, Firefox, Ubuntu Touch, to Android, iOS, and KaiOS operating systems, founder of MobilityArena, Mister Mobility, has owned a few hundred smartphones and tablets, and counting.